15 Weight-Loss Tips from Real People Who Lost Over 50 Pounds

 “We’ve finished a race each month for the last 6 months.
 We want to make it to a full year of monthly races!
 We actually planned a vacation and in the booking, we decided to register for a 5k.
 It’s odd because a year ago I would have laughed at the thought of running on vacation or even running for fun.” – Haley Smith @haley_j_smith

 Haley and her now-husband have two weight loss tips (although one isn’t obvious at first).
 First, they make small, monthly goals.
 One of which includes running a race.
 When you work towards small goals, it makes the larger picture much less daunting.
 Secondly, they work out together, which is actually scientifically proven to help you lose weight!
-One Medicine & Science in Sports & Exercise study discovered that participants who were challenged by a workout buddy performed better, and other studies have found that shaping up with a partner results in greater weight loss than when you sweat alone.
+One University of Aberdeen study discovered that participants who were challenged by a workout buddy performed better, and other studies have found that shaping up with a partner results in greater weight loss than when you sweat alone.
 So even if you’re not into running 5k’s every month, hitting the gym with a friend or spouse can be just as fun and effective.

 Laura Micetich, 115 Pounds